Wound Management: A Practical Guide Seminar

 10:30am - Morning Tea and Coffee

-Competent assessment of a chronic wound is imperative for correct management.
-Assessment involves a range of considerations including the wound, the person and their environment.
+Competent assessment of a person with a wound is imperative for correct management.
+Assessment involves a range of considerations including the wound, the person, and their environment.
 Topics include:

 - How do you document your assessment?

-- How do you know if the wound will heal or not?
+- How do you determine the wound diagnosis?

 - What causes leg ulcers?